 She has delivered over 300 workshops and keynotes to over 25,000 grassroots advocates, PAC contributors, and PAC boards of directors, government relations staff, and non-profit volunteer leaders about how to maximize their political and civic influence.
 For nine years she directed the efforts of the highly acclaimed Nationwide Insurance Civic Action Program (CAP).
 During her tenure, over 2,000 public affairs professionals across the country ranked Nationwide's program as one of the top two corporate grassroots programs in the country.
 (Ed Grefe and Martin Linsky, The New Corporate Activism).

 Amy has had over 30 columns published on Forbes.com and Bloomberg Government.
 She has been cited in over 900 media outlets, including the The Washington Times, Politico, CNN Money.com, Foxnews.com, CNBC.com, and Roll Call.
 She is the author of “The Underdog Edge: How Everyday People Change the Minds of the Powerful . . . and Live to Tell About It.”
 (Morgan-James) and “The Art and Science of the BFF: 105 Ways to Build Relationships on the Hill, at the State House, and in City Hall”, which has sold over 16,000 copies.
 Amy also is the Executive Editor of Creating and Managing an Association Government Relations Program, published by the American Society of Association Executives.

 Who Should Attend

-- Government relations staff
+- Government relations professionals